figureland/versioned-schema/README.md

     }
 ```

+These different versions can introduce a lot of complexity.
+This is not a new problem, and there are a lot of different approaches that tend to be application-specific.

-We can use this library to create this.
-Provided are some little helpers to make it easier to work with that schema in your app.
+This library provides some basic helpers to make it easier to work with that schema in your app.

 #### Create a versioned schema